 Caves contain enormous chaitya – the largest and possibly the most beautiful among the more than 1,000 cave temples in India, carved in the 1st century BC.
 Sometimes this cave temple is considered to be the highest achievement of Indian cave architecture.

-This 45 m long and up to 14 m high chaitya has beautiful façade with numerous sculptures in both sides of the central doorway and rich, intricate artwork and structural elements inside, often imitating woodwork.
-The stone carvings depict people, lions and elephants – and it is believed that sculptures of elephants in the central hall originally had tusks of genuine ivory.
+This 45 m long and up to 14 m high chaitya has a beautiful façade with numerous sculptures on both sides of the central doorway and rich, intricate artwork and structural elements inside, often imitating woodwork.
+The stone carvings depict people, lions, and elephants – and it is believed that sculptures of elephants in the central hall originally had tusks of genuine ivory.
 Frequent element is mithuna – women and man in pairs.
 Walls originally were covered with murals.

-Important role is played also by the light coming in through the large window – the softened sunlight adds different flavour to exquistie sculptures and architectural details.
+Important role is played also by the light coming in through the large window – the softened sunlight adds a different flavor to exquisite sculptures and architectural details.

-Rows of pillars divide the chaitya in three parts – central hall and narrow side aisles, divided by two rows of ornate pillars – 15 pillars in each row.
-Pillars have beautiful capitals, which, among others, include also a representation of man and women riding elephants and bowing to Buddha.
+Rows of pillars divide the chaitya into three parts – central hall and narrow side aisles, divided by two rows of ornate pillars – 15 pillars in each row.
+Pillars have beautiful capitals, which, among others, include also a representation of men and women riding elephants and bowing to Buddha.
 Representations of Buddha have been added around the 7th century AD.

 Contrary to some other cave temples, the ceiling in Karla Cave No. 12 has wooden ribs and not stone ribs.
 This woodwork (chhatri) is unique – wood has been cut 2,000 years ago and has been preserved rather well, without signs of corrosion.

 Far end of chaitya contains the shrine – stupa with an umbrella over it.

 - Indian-Visit.com, Karla Caves, accessed in 30 March 2010.

 - Travelmasti.com, Karla Caves, accessed in 30 March 2010.